-There is no specific process applicable to the appeal of decisions of the government or PSRC concerning failure to approve the investment plan of an investor.
+There is no specific process applicable to the appeal of government decisions concerning failure to approve an investor's investment plan.
 Theoretically, however, the generally applicable administrative litigation processes concerning the appeal of administrative bodies' decisions would apply.
 The recipient of a decision not to grant consent to the investment plan can bring a claim to challenge the decision before the Administrative Court.
+Such a claim must be brought within two months of receipt of the decision.